sarulab-speech/SaSLaW/README.md

 ## How to Download SaSLaW

-We provides this corpus in huggingface dataset format.
+We provide this corpus in Hugging Face dataset format.
 Please download the SaSLaW from the [huggingface repo](https://huggingface.co/datasets/sarulab-speech/SaSLaW).

 ## Contents